Manvendra-co/String-Reversal/README.md

 Algorithm to Reverse a String:

-.Start
+1 Start

-.Declare all the variables ( integer and character type )
+2 Declare all the variables ( integer and character type )

-.Enter the string to be reversed
+3 Enter the string to be reversed

-.Find out the length of string
+4 Find out the length of string

-.Swap the position of array element using loop
+5 Swap the position of array element using loop

-.Store the swapped position
+6 Store the swapped position

-.Print the reversed string as console output
+7 Print the reversed string as console output

-.Stop
+8 Stop

 Output